Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

 from `your subscription list <https://manage.windowsazure.com/#Workspaces/AdminTasks/SubscriptionMapping>`__.

-See :doc:`Resource Management Authentication <resourcemanagementauthentication>` for details on getting a ``Credentials`` instance.
+See :doc:`Resource Management Authentication <resourcemanagementauthentication>` for details on handling Azure Active Directory authentication with the Python SDK, and creating a ``Credentials`` instance.

 .. code:: python

     from azure.mgmt.batch import BatchManagementClient, BatchManagementClientConfiguration
+	from azure.common.credentials import UserPassCredentials

-    # TODO: Replace this with your subscription id
+    # Replace this with your subscription id
     subscription_id = '33333333-3333-3333-3333-333333333333'

-    # TODO: See above how to get a Credentials instance
+    # See above for details on creating Credentials
-    credentials = ...
+    credentials = UserPassCredentials(
+		'user@domain.com',  # Your user
+		'my_password',  	# Your password
+	)

     batch_client = BatchManagementClient(
         BatchManagementClientConfiguration(